paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 > The reason we use these jump clones is so that if we get podded we don’t loose our implants, they will be stored safely in your jump clone to pick back up again.

 # After Undock
-After you have given the undock command you will be able to cover the next section of the MQP training phase.
+After you have given the undock command you will be able to cover the next section of the GRIP training phase.

 ## Undock and stop ship
 After undocking the fleet should stop their ships by pressing ctrl + space.
 This shortcut can also be used in mid warp to prevent any after landing actions such as jumping gates from happening.